seconila/phing-build/README.md

 # phing-build

-This is a Phing build.xml script used to upload websites to remote servers.
+This is a Phing build.xml script for uploading a website to a remote server environment.

 https://www.phing.info